 The Center for Digital Humanities Senior Thesis Prize honors exceptional work that substantially engages with or contributes to the field of digital humanities.
-The prize carries an award of $1,500 and may be received by up to two students.
+The prize carries an award of $2,500.
 Each department is invited to nominate up to two seniors for the award.

 An eligible thesis must make a meaningful intervention into the interdisciplinary area between computer science and the humanities.
 This can be achieved by using digital tools to map, organize or produce humanities-based research, or by bringing digital methods of data analysis and thought into critical conversation with humanities material.

 To qualify for nomination, the student’s thesis must receive a grade of straight A or A+ from both readers.
 In exceptional cases, the committee will consider theses that have received an "A-" grade from one of the readers as long as the second grade is an A or an A+ and the advisor includes an explanation of why the thesis merits a prize.

-Nominations must be received by the CDH no later than Friday, May 14th (5:00 pm EDT).
+Nominations must be received by the CDH no later than Friday, May 19, 2023 (5:00pm EDT).
 Each department is invited to nominate up to two students.
-For each nomination send the following as PDF attachments to email@example.com: full thesis, readers’ comments, and evaluations (including grades).
+For each nomination, send the following as PDF attachments to firstname.lastname@example.org: full thesis, readers’ comments, and evaluations (including grades).
 Please also include the student's full University ID number for submission of the prize to ODOC should they win.
-Use the subject heading, “Senior thesis prize submission.”
-For questions, please contact Dr. Rebecca Munson (firstname.lastname@example.org).
+Use the subject heading, “Senior thesis prize submission” in your email.
+For questions, please contact Dr. Emily McGinn (email@example.com).